mvit777/BikeShop/README.md

 All changes should be made in ```wwwroot/index.html```.

 It does not come with the companion ```bootstrap.min.js``` since Blazor pictures itself as possible complete javascript replacement.
-That means some components will work as expected (Ex. tabs) some will not.
+That means some components will work as expected (Ex. tabs), while some will not (Ex.
+Modal).

 As a matter of fact, I love Bootstrap, its components and JQuery and I don't have time/talent to re-invent the wheel so I promptly added ```jquery.min.js``` and ```bootstrap.min.js``` at the bottom of ```wwwroot/index.html```, together with [JQuery Datables](https://www.datatables.net/), which is another component that certainly does take a good amount of solid work to replicate in C#.